-Lucy Anne Hurston, the niece of literary luminary and Harlem Renaissance writer Zora Neale Hurston, is the author of Speak, So You Can Speak Again: The Life of Zora Neale Hurston.
+Lucy Anne Hurston, acclaimed sociologist, biographer, ethnographer, professor and niece of major 20th century writer Zora Neale Hurston, has spent her life as an educator and compiled a detailed knowledge of her aunt’s life and work with an historian’s observant eye.
+Hurston is the author of Speak, So You Can Speak Again: The Life of Zora Neale Hurston.
+The work consists of text, photographs, and various pieces of memorabilia related to Zora Neale Hurston’s life.
 Though only three years old when Zora died in relative obscurity, Lucy Anne Hurston has, over her lifetime, compiled a detailed knowledge of her aunt’s life and work with a historian’s observant eye.

-Zora Neale Hurston was raised in Eatonville, Florida, the first all-black community to be incorporated in the United States.
+Zora was raised in Eatonville, Florida, the first all-black community to be incorporated into the United States.
 After some time at Howard University, she went on to Barnard College in New York City and worked under the pioneer anthropologist Franz Boas.
+She was a major figure of the Harlem Renaissance in the 1920s as a poet, novelist, essayist, playwright, travel writer, and leading scholar of African American folklore.
 Among the major figures of the Harlem Renaissance, Zora stood out: she was a liberated woman in her time, one who wore slacks and smoked in public; yet, she was politically conservative, in contrast to many of her fellow Renaissance writers and artists.
-Her work drew heavily on her anthropology training; her most famous novel, Their Eyes Were Watching God, is enriched by her use of African American dialect.
+Zora’s work drew heavily on her anthropology training, and her most famous novel, the 1937 Their Eyes Were Watching God (Amistad), is required reading in high schools and colleges throughout the country.
+Her novel is enriched by her use of African American dialect.

 "[Lucy,] Thank-You so very much for sharing your stories and history with the students and staff at Milwaukee African American Immersion High!
 We enjoyed the personal interaction with the audience.
 It was very inspiring not only for the students, but for me also."